Thomas Johnson (judge): Life before the Revolution

-Thomas Johnson was born in Calvert County, Maryland, on November 4, 1732, to Thomas and Dorcas Sedgwick Johnson.
-His grandfather, also named Thomas, was a lawyer in London who had emigrated to Maryland sometime before 1700.
+Thomas Johnson was born in Calvert County, Maryland, on November 4, 1732, to Thomas Johnson (1702–1777) and his wife Dorcas Sedgwick Johnson (1705–1770).
+His grandfather, also named Thomas Johnson (1656–1714), was a lawyer in London who had emigrated to Maryland sometime before 1700.
 The younger Thomas was the fourth of ten children, some of whom later had large families of their own.
 (Louisa Johnson, daughter of his brother Joshua, married John Quincy Adams.)

 Thomas and his siblings were educated at home.
 As a young man he was attracted to the law, studied it with an established firm, and was admitted to the Maryland bar in 1753.
 By 1760, he had moved his practice to Frederick County, and in 1761 he was elected to the Maryland provincial assembly for the first time.
 On February 16, 1766, Johnson married Ann Jennings, the daughter of the judge under whom he apprenticed.
 They had eight children, including one who died in infancy and a second who died as a young adult.